 Microsoft focused on one competitor at a time and won several times (defeated WordPerfect, Lotus, Borland and then Netscape, eventually lost to Intuit in personal finance though).

 Borland was focused on developer tools but destroyed itself by distracting itself into products like Sidekick (personal information manager), Quattro (spreadsheet software) and moving its main engineers from one project to another.
 Bad acquisitions like Aston-Tate and renaming company to Inprise only created more chaos.
 The company pretty much killed itself before regaining focus (and the original name) in 2004.

 Yahoo destroyed itself by not preserving its core (search) while expanding to media branding.

 Excite (#2 search engine after Yahoo in 1998) killed itself by acquiring ISP At-home.

-The ideal strategy is to focus on one product/market/competitor, build strength, become market leader and then expand to adjacent markets/products in similar fashion.
+The ideal strategy is to focus on one product/market/competitor, build strength, become the market leader and then expand to adjacent markets/products in similar fashion.

 - Add value not features

-Features – what companies add to product
+Features – what companies add to a product

 Values – what customers really want

 Sometimes these are not aligned with each other.